Visual and auditory tracking is a major development for your baby. As adults we underestimate how often we use this skill.

 Here are some ideas to get you started:

-These activities seem simple enough, but they help your baby develop listening skills, visual tracking skills, sensory skills, motor skills, and attention span.
+These activities seem simple enough, but they help your baby develop listening skills, sensory skills, motor skills, and attention span.

 Start the development journey with MonkiBox.
 Montessori-inspired toys designed to give your child the best start.

 Designed for early visual stimulation to help your baby build brain connections.